waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The Hiker on 1F (6,7) or the Rocket Grunt on B2F (30,12) is on a schedule and will only move at a specific in-game time.
     - The Rocket Grunt at B2F (30,12) is waiting for a secret password made of a sequence of Pokémon cries.
     - The Rocket Grunt on B2F (30,12) is a spy and requires a disguise to be bypassed.
 - **Failed Hypotheses:**
+    - The Hiker at 1F (6,7) has lost an item.
+Using the Itemfinder near him will reveal a hidden item which, when returned, will make him move.
+(Result: Failed.
+Itemfinder did not respond.)
+- **Failed Hypotheses:**
     - The Hiker on 1F will move if Pikachu interacts with him.
 (Result: Failed.
 Dialogue unchanged.)
     - The Hiker on 1F will move if Flash is used nearby.
 (Result: Failed.
 Prof. Oak prevents field move use.)